 What have you known about probiotics?
-You've probably heard a lot about it today.
+You’ve probably heard a lot about it today.
 It can be a suggested solution for optimal health.
-Even physicians advise their patients to add probiotics in their diet after getting sick.
+Even physicians advise their patients to add probiotics to their diet after getting sick.
 Currently, numerous studies, which claim that probiotics alone could treat illnesses, are being expanded.
 It is already a fact that probiotics could help in the improvement of health.
 And, more women are beginning to see its effect in relieving menopausal symptoms.
-Know what is probiotics and see how it can be the solution for your optimal health!
+Know what is probiotics and see how they can be the solution for your optimal health!

 What is Probiotics?

 Probiotics are good bacteria and yeasts that naturally live inside our body.
 These organisms are also found in some food sources such as yogurts, kefir and other fermented food.
-Probiotics are also called beneficial flora, which help us absorb nutrients, improve our immune system, and even produce the important components that our body needs.
+Probiotics are also called beneficial flora, which helps us absorb nutrients, improve our immune system, and even produce the important components that our body needs.
 These probiotics are found all over the body, some in the gut, while some also live in the vagina.
 But what do they do?

 - Recycle and metabolize hormones such as estrogens, thyroid hormones, and phytoestrogens from supplements and food sources.

 - Relieve menopause symptoms such as vaginal dryness, vaginal infections, pain during sex, incontinence, vaginal atrophy, irritability, weight gain, and more.

 - Aid in keeping a balanced hormone that results to better bone and breast health.